-Duplicate or triplicate samples at each nominated grid were deemed not required as each odour sample is based on the same source gas distributed consistently across the biofilter based on the velocities measured.
-Hence repeatability of the odour samples has already been considered in the 18 samples measured across the biofilter.
+Duplicate or triplicate samples, to quantify odour emission variability, at each nominated grid point were deemed not required as each odour sample is based on the same source gas distributed consistently across the biofilter based on the velocities measured.
+Hence repeatability of the odour samples has already been considered in the 15 samples measured across the biofilter.